| | | |

 This free sock knitting pattern is great for those of you out there who love knitting socks.

-You can make a pair of socks in all sorts of color combinations, from fall colors to holiday reds and neutrals.
+You can make a pair of socks in various color combinations, from fall colors to holiday reds and neutrals.

 A sock pattern is a great way to work on a small project during work breaks or when you are traveling.